 But there are also some really nice resorts for any budget in Borrego Springs.
 Here are some of the most highly rated resorts in Borrego Springs:

-Big Bear feels like different world, when you come from San Diego.
-The view of the mountains, the forrest and the smell of the pine trees makes it feel like you are much further away than you actually are.
+Big Bear feels like a different world when you come from San Diego.
+The view of the mountains, the forest, and the smell of the pine trees make it feel like you are much further away than you actually are.

 That is especially true if you go in winter.
 The famous saying “You can go surfing in the morning and skiing in the afternoon in California” probably talks about San Diego and Big Bear.

 Whether you go in summer or winter, Big Bear is always fun.
 In the winter, winter sports is of course the big draw.
 From skiing, snowboarding, snowshoeing, snowmobiles, or ice skating, Big Bear has it all.